Constellation/portable/README.md

 Compiled binaries basically work on the other Linux systems.
 For example, `ldd ninja-linux64` shows the same result.
 But of cource, the other libraries should be linked statically.
 [This](http://stackoverflow.com/questions/4156055/gcc-static-linking-only-some-libraries) shows how to control linking with libraries.
+By following the way described in that article, we can control which libraries are linked statically.
+It's possible to link system libraries as dynamic and the others as static.

 ### Building executables on OSX